Drakkar-Software/OctoBot/docs/source/pages/OctoBot-0.4.rst

    OctoBot 0.4.0 uses python 3.8

-OctoBot 0.4 is a complete rework of OctoBot, while it doesn't change a lot on the appearance (for now), its core engine is completely different.\ :raw-html-m2r:`<br>`
+OctoBot 0.4 is a complete rework of OctoBot, while it doesn't change a lot on the appearance (for now), its core engine is completely different.

 With 0.4, OctoBot uses an asynchronous producer/consumer design.
 This enables deep optimizations by removing every downtime and therefore taking every signal opportunity as soon as possible without being overwhelmed by information.
 This is ideal for websocket connexions and enables the full potential of any strategy.

 To go even further on the optimization path, OctoBot is now using `Cython <https://cython.org/>`_ to compile its CPU intensive processes into efficient C code and increase its performances.